-As of December 31, 2022, we leased the majority of our physical properties.
+As of December 31, 2023, we leased the majority of our physical properties.
 We currently lease approximately 95,000 square feet in downtown Los Angeles, California, including our corporate executive offices located in the LA Live complex with the lease term expiring in 2033.
 We also lease approximately 140,000 square feet, with the lease term expiring in 2033, and own approximately 189,000 square feet of general office space in Torrance, California, primarily for our North America regional headquarters, including some of our corporate support functions.
 Additionally, we lease distribution center facilities in Los Angeles, California and Memphis, Tennessee of approximately 255,000 square feet and 259,000 square feet, respectively.
 The Los Angeles and Memphis lease agreements have terms through 2031 and 2028, respectively.
 We also lease approximately 178,000 square feet of warehouse space for a distribution center in Hagerstown, Maryland, expiring in 2032.
 In Lake Forest, California, we lease warehouse, manufacturing plant, and office space of approximately 166,000 square feet expiring in 2029.
 In Venray, Netherlands, we lease our European centralized warehouse of approximately 344,000 square feet under an arrangement expiring in 2025.
-In Changsha, Hunan, China we are leasing our botanical extraction facility of approximately 154,000 square feet, respectively, under leases expiring in 2025 and 2024, respectively.
-In Nanjing, China, we are leasing an additional manufacturing facility of approximately 372,000 square feet under a lease expiring in 2025.
-In Guadalajara, Mexico, we lease approximately 234,000 square feet of office space, the majority of which houses a Global Business Service Center that supports worldwide operations, under lease expiring in 2027.
-In Bangalore, India, we lease approximately 155,000 square feet of office space for offic
+In Changsha, Hunan, China we are leasing our botanical extraction facility of approximately 154,000 square feet, respectively, under leases expiring in 2025.
+In Changsha, Hunan, China we are leasing our botanical extraction facility of approximately 121,000 square feet under an arrangement expiring in 2025.
+In Changsha, Hunan, China, we are leasing our botanical extraction facility of approximately 372,000 square feet under a lease expiring in 2025.
+In Changsha, Hunan, China, we are leasing an additional manufacturing facility of approximately 372,000 square feet under a lease expiring in 2025.
+In Cuadalajara, Mexico, we lease approximately 234,000 square feet of office space, the majority of which houses a Global Business Service Center that supports worldwide operations, under le